syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/Tree-Map-Levels.md

 {% endtabs %}

-## GroupPath
+## Group path

-The [`GroupPath`](https://help.syncfusion.com/cr/cref_files/windowsforms/treemap/Syncfusion.TreeMap.Windows~Syncfusion.Windows.Forms.TreeMap.TreeMapFlatLevel~GroupPath.html) must be specified for every level of the TreeMap control.
+The [`GroupPath`](https://help.syncfusion.com/cr/cref_files/windowsforms/treemap/Syncfusion.TreeMap.Windows~Syncfusion.Windows.Forms.TreeMap.TreeMapFlatLevel~GroupPath.html) must be specified for every level of the tree map control.
 It is a path to a field on the source object that serves as the “Group” for the level specified.
-The data is grouped in the TreeMap control based on the GroupPath.
-If it is not specified, then the items are not grouped and the data is shown in the order as it is specified in the ItemsSource.
+The data is grouped in the tree map control based on the GroupPath.
+If it is not specified, then the items are not grouped and the data will be shown in the order as it is specified in the ItemsSource.

-### Code Sample
+### Code sample

 {% tabs %}